Justin Hartley Crushes ‘This Is Us’ Fan Theories About How Jack Died

 Justin Hartley says This Is Us fans are all wrong about how his TV dad, Jack Pearson, died.
-In an interview with Us Weekly, Hartley, who plays Kevin Pearson on the NBC drama, threw a wrench in all of the fan theories, saying said viewers will never figure out how the Pearson patriarch played by Milo Ventimiglia kicks the bucket.
+In an interview with Us Weekly, Hartley, who plays Kevin Pearson on the NBC drama, threw a wrench in all of the fan theories, saying viewers will never figure out how the Pearson patriarch, played by Milo Ventimiglia, kicks the bucket.

-“You’ll never guess it,” Justin Hartley told Us.
+“You’ll never guess it,” Justin Hartley told Us Weekly.

 “It’s unexpected and it’s extremely heartbreaking and sad and deep and moving and, ugh, it’s painful.
 It’s painful.
 It’ll stay with you.”

-This Is Us fans already know the appreciate timeframe that Jack died.
+This Is Us fans already know the approximate timeframe that Jack died.
 A flashback funeral scene showed that the character died sometime in the mid-1990s when the Big Three (played as adults by Justin Hartley, Chrissy Metz, and Sterling K. Brown) were teenagers.
 But details about Papa Pearson’s death have been kept firmly under wraps, and now Justin Hartley says he has yet to come across a fan theory about Jack’s death that is correct.

 We love him more than a human heart can love. #ThisIsUs